learn-co-curriculum/phase-1-getter-and-setter-methods/README.md

 ## Learning Goals

-- Builds a setter method to calculate computed properties
+- Builds getter and setter method to calculate computed properties

 ## Introduction

-We've seen so far that we can write methods inside our classes that allow us to access and change instance variables:
+We've seen so far that we can write methods inside our `class`es that allow us to access and change instance variables:

 ```js